 2.1‘Nyarmie’

 Various traditional milk products are produced and consumed in West Africa.
-They include :wagashie, nunu and nyarmie among others.
-Nyarmie is Ghanaian product similar to ‘nunu’, except that the milk is pasteurized before fermentation.
-It is processed by first sieving the raw milk, fermenting for 24 to 48 h, churning of the fat and some whey and the product is ready for consumption.
+They include :wagashie, nunu, and nyarmie, among others.
+Nyarmie is a Ghanaian product similar to ‘nunu’, except that the milk is pasteurized before fermentation.
+It is processed by first sieving the raw milk, fermenting for 24 to 48 hours, churning of the fat and some whey, and the product is ready for consumption.

-LAB counts in ‘Nyarmie’ from the 24h to the 48h was between 8.2 to 7.1 log10cfu/ml.
-The dominant LAB species isolated were Leuconostoc mesenteriodes, Streptococcus thermophiles, Lactobacillus delbruckii spp, Lactococcus bulgaricus.
+LAB counts in ‘Nyarmie’ from the 24h to the 48h were between 8.2 to 7.1 log10cfu/ml.
+The dominant LAB species isolated were Leuconostoc mesenteriodes, Streptococcus thermophiles, Lactobacillus delbruckii spp, and Lactococcus bulgaricus.
 Lactococcus helveticus spp was not revealed by cultivation, but by PCR-DGGE analysis.
-Sacchromyces cerevisieae and Candida species were the only yeast species isolated and their counts also decreased from 7.45log10 cfu/ml at the 24h to 6.94log10 cfu/ml at the 48h (Obodai and Dodd, 2005).
+SaccharomycesSaccharomyces cerevisiae and Candida species were the only yeast species isolated, and their counts also decreased from 7.45log10 cfu/ml at 24h to 6.94log10 cfu/ml at 48h (Obodai and Dodd, 2005).

-The dominance of Lactobacillus species, Streptococcus thermophilus, and Lactobacillus delbruekii species are likely to have an influence on the aroma and flavor of the product as confirmed in previous works (Randazzo et al., 2002).
+The dominance of Lactobacillus species, Streptococcus thermophilus, and Lactobacillus delbruekii species is likely to influenceon the aroma and flavor of the product, as confirmed in previous works.
+(Randazzo et al., 2002).

 ‘Bism naare’